tomhsu1990/Iterative-Closest-Point-ICP/README.md

 ## Question

+1. How do we extend 2D ICP into 3D ICP?
+Is there a way to compute 3D rotation?
+RANSAC+SVD?

-1. How do we speed up the performance by doing down-sampling?
+2. How do we speed up the performance by doing down-sampling?

-2. Is there another way to solve local minima problem?
+3. Is there another way to solve local minima problem?

-3. Is is reasonable to set the error difference as 1e-6?
+4. Is is reasonable to set the error difference as 1e-6?

-4. Could we use fewer iterations as a termination condition?
+5. Could we use fewer iterations as a termination condition?

 ## Reference